Queensland Conveyancing FAQ

 Now there is an REIQ annexure.
 The required parts to be completed include – names of the tenants, terms and options including start date, end date, bond and rental amount.
 Also, the details of the rental manager are required, including property manager, agency, contact details, address etc. Make sure it’s filled out!

-The contract on page 4 still obliges the vendor to advise if the property’s been subject to a residential tenancy agreement or rooming accommodation agreement at any time within the period of 12 months before the contract date.
+The contract on page 4 still obliges the vendor to advise if the property’s been subject to a residential tenancy agreement or rooming accommodation agreement.
+This applies to any time within the 12 months before the contract date.
 And if so, the vendor must advise the day of the last rent increase for each residential premises.

 The new REIQ contracts that were released on 01 August 2025 include an important change relating to swimming pools.
-If a property is being sold in Queensland with a pool and they have given the buyer a Pool Safety Certificate (PSC) that was current at the time it was given, for example at the time seller disclosure was made, the Seller is not required to provide a further PSC even if it expires during the contract period!
+Say a property is being sold in Queensland with a pool, and the buyer was given a Pool Safety Certificate (PSC) that was current at the time it was given (for example, at the time seller disclosure was made).
+The Seller is not required to provide a further PSC – even if it expires during the contract period!

 If no pool safety certificate is given, then a Form 32 Notice of No Pool Safety must be provided, prior to the buyer entering into the contract.

 When you buy a property in a community title scheme (like a unit or townhouse), the contract now gives the option to include a body corporate records inspection condition.
 This gives the buyer the right to review the body corporate’s records by a set “records inspection date.”
-The point is to do your own inquiries as a buyer check for anything that could materially affect you as an owner – like disputes, special levies, insurance shortfalls, building defects, etc.
+The point is to do your own inquiries as a buyer.
+Check for anything that could materially affect you as an owner – like disputes, special levies, insurance shortfalls, or building defects.

 It’s a protection mechanism: if you’re not satisfied with what you find, you can terminate the contract.
 The buyer must take all reasonable efforts to inspect the records.
 And, if the buyer terminates, and the seller asks the buyer for further details, the buyer must give written reason to the seller without delay.